-Perhaps God knew I would need extra help and grace going into a critical time in my life, and He gave me this special dispensation to carry me through a rough patch.
-Whether He sovereignly intervened in my life with these illuminations, or if He was answering the prayers of my faithful brothers and sisters in Christ or cries from my own desperation, these divine encounters encouraged and sustained me through difficult times.
+Perhaps God knew I needed special help going this difficult season in my life, and He gave me these special dispensations to carry me through.
+Whether He sovereignly intervened in my life with these illuminations, or whether He was answering the prayers of my faithful brothers and sisters in Christ, or my own cries of desperation, these divine encounters encouraged and sustained me through difficult times.
 In Psalm 46:1, we read, "God is our refuge and strength, a very present help in trouble."
 He was certainly a very present help when I was in trouble!

 Not only did these experiences illuminate scriptural truths, but they also revealed God Himself to me in a marked way.
 I didn't simply learn more about God; I was enabled to know the living God Himself.
 His character and nature were revealed.
 I am struggling to put this into words, but I was meeting and interacting with the person of God.
 As you read these accounts of precious times I have experienced, I hope you will be edified by the truths which were illuminated.
-May the good God, whom we serve and love, also be revealed.
+May the good God, whom we serve and love, also be revealed to you.